Online-Everything-Tool/oet/app/api/fix-linting-errors/_prompts/prompt_template.md

 5.  **Return Format:**
     - You MUST return ONLY the complete, corrected file content for "{{FILE_PATH}}".
     - Do NOT include Markdown fences (e.g., `\`\`\`typescript ... \`\`\``) around the code.
-    - Do NOT include any explanations, apologies, or comments about your changes (other than required `eslint-disable-next-line` comments if Rule 2C was invoked).
+    - Do NOT include any comments about your changes (other than required `eslint-disable-next-line` comments if Rule 2C was invoked).

 **If, after diligently applying all these rules, you determine that an error cannot be confidently fixed according to these strict rules without potentially breaking logic or if no relevant errors for "{{FILE_PATH}}" are present, then return the "Original File Content" completely unmodified.**